Income Tax Allowances

 Trading & Property Allowance

 Taxpayers are allowed to earn up £1,000 trading income and property income in a year without paying tax.
 This is gross income so after deducting expenses.
-Individuals have a £1,000 allowance for both trading and
+Individuals have a £1,000 allowance for both trading and property income.

 Trading income is income for a self-employed activity, casual services provided such as baby-sitting and hiring personal equipment.
 If your trading income is more than £1,000 you are required to register for self-assessment.
 There are instances where you need to register for self-assessment if your gross income is less than £1,000.